What to know about variable heart rhythms and AFib

 Recovery time in intensive care and the hospital varies with each surgery and depends on a variety of factors.
 Like any part of your body that has been injured, your surgical site needs time to rest and mend itself.

 Your physician or vascular surgeon will give you the special instructions you need to follow after your surgery.
+Cardiac rehabilitation may be required.

 Get tips from Ohio State experts right to your inbox.